8randino/csmagicprotege/README.md

-- 👋 Ahoy, I’m @codemagicprotege (cmp) currently on a journey to practice coding.
+- 👋 @codemagicprotege
-- 📚 /🖥️ I'm a self-taught programmer interested in backend software development (work) and computer graphics (hobby).
+- 🖥️ I'm a self-taught programmer interested in backend software development and data infrstructure.